Pelosi: House Moving to Send Impeachment to Senate Next Week

 Trump suggested that his administration would continue to block Bolton or others from the administration from appearing before senators.
 Many of those officials have defied congressional subpoenas for their testimony.

-“When we start allowing national security advisers to just go up and say whatever they want to say, we can’t do that,” Trump said Thursday during an event with building contractors.
-“So we have to protect presidential privilege for me, but for future presidents.
-That’s very important.”
+``When we start allowing national security advisers to just go up and say whatever they want to say, we can't do that,'' Trump said during an event with building contractors.
+"So we have to protect presidential privilege for me, but for future presidents.
+That's very important."

 Bolton, one of four witnesses that Democrats have requested, said this week that he would testify if subpoenaed.